-- The first player puts their card face up on top of the center card.
+- The first player puts their card face up on top of the centre card.

-- If the word on a card matches the word on the center card the first player to shout “Snap!” and put their hand on the cards wins those cards.
+- If the word on a card matches the word on the centre card the first player to shout “Snap!” and put their hand on the cards wins those cards.

-- Players continue to take turns putting one card face up in the center and watching for an opportunity to shout “Snap!”
+- Players continue to take turns putting one card face up in the centre and watching for an opportunity to shout “Snap!”